+The Board of Directors established March 7, 2016 as our record date.
+Therefore, only shareholders of record of our common stock at the close of business on March 7, 2016 (the "Record Date"), may vote, either in person or by proxy, at the Annual Meeting.
 The shares of the Bank that entitle the holders of such shares to vote at the Annual Meeting consist of the class A shares, class B shares, and class E shares, with each share entitling its owner to one vote per share at meetings of the shareholders of the Bank, except with respect to the election of directors.
 For the election of directors, the votes of the holders of each class of shares of the Bank's common stock will be counted separately as a class to elect the director(s) that represent such class.

 The holders of each class of common stock have cumulative voting rights with respect to the election of directors, which means that the shareholders of each class have a number of votes equal to the number of shares of such class held by each shareholder, multiplied by the number of directors to be elected by such class.
 A shareholder can cast all of its votes in favor of one candidate, or distribute them among the directors to be elected, as the shareholder may decide.
+The candidates who receive the most favorable votes are elected as directors.